ceperezegma/How-to-process-apache-log-in-EMR-cluster/README.md

 2.11    In Step3: General Cluster Setting: In General Configuration dialog
 * For Cluster name: type **My first EMR Cluster**
 * Leave the default setting
 * For Logging: Please change the path to the log folder which you created before.
+For example:ecv-training-annie/apache-log-analysis/log/.

 2.11    In Tag dialog
 * For Key: type **Name**